 Our society is ageing, affecting many different areas and changing ways in which we work, save, support each other, where and how we live and how we approach planning for the future.

 Each year ILC-UK publishes a 'Factpack' of statistics and analysis.
 In it we highlight important and significant trends in our changing demography and discuss what they mean to people in the UK.
-Click on the images below to view our Factpack from 2013 and 2014.
+Click on the images below to view our Factpacks from 2013-2015.

 What people say about ILC-UK's publications and events:

 “ILC-UK are policy and research experts on ageing and demographic change.
 They engage widely with decision makers and opinion formers and reach out beyond the usual suspects through their very popular events”

 “The ILC-UK is a true game changer where the longevity revolution is concerned.
 They do research of the highest order, translate their findings into meaningful policy documents and then get the policy changed through good sense and persistence.
 The UK is a better place thanks to the ILC”.